composablesys/collabs/docs/src/guide/providers.md

 ## Manual

-You can also manually manage document updates, using the methods and events on [CRuntime](TODO) / [AbstractDoc](TODO).
+You can also manually manage document updates, using the methods and events on [CRuntime](../api/collabs/classes/CRuntime.html) / [AbstractDoc](../api/collabs/classes/AbstractDoc.html).
 This is how providers work internally.
 See [Updates and Sync](../advanced//updates.html) for more info.

 Manual update management (or writing custom providers) is often necessary for more complex apps, since our published providers are not very flexible.
 However, you may still find it useful to read or fork our providers' source code, which contains thorough comments.

 ## Next Steps

 You now know everything you need to begin making Collabs apps!
-Our [template-app](TODO) (described in the [Quick Start](../quick_start.html)) is a good starting point.
+Our [app template](https://github.com/composablesys/collabs/tree/master/template-app) (described in the [Quick Start](../quick_start.html)) is a good starting point.

 The rest of the Guide gives more info about working with Collabs.
 Continue with [Built-in Collabs](./built_in_collabs.html).